Beta representations with minimal average digit: Results

 \section{Results}

-The most obvious strategy to minimise the average digit, well known in the literature of beta representations as the ``greedy'' strategy, is to set $d_0$ as large as possible, then $d_1$ etc. This corresponds here to the strategy of choosing $a_1$ whenever possible, otherwise $a_2$.
-In this case, the beta representation is called the beta expansion, corresponding to the most natural extension of base $\beta$ expansions of real numbers to non-integer $\beta$.
-There is one difference arising from the switched system, that the expansion here starts with $d_0$, which may be arbitrarily large.

-An important object in the study of beta expansions is the beta expansion of unity, denoted $d_\beta(1)$.
-In our notation, we impose $u=1$ and $d_0=0$ and often omit the decimal point and trailing zeros.
-For example, $d_\phi(1)=11$ where $\phi=(1+\sqrt{5})/2$ is the golden ratio, satisfying $1=\phi^{-1}+\phi^{-2}$.
-A number $\beta$ for which $d_\beta(1)$ is eventually periodic is called a Parry number, and if it is finite it is called a simple Parry number~\cite{AMPF06}.
-If $\beta=e=2.718\ldots$ it does not satisfy any algebraic equations, so it is not a Parry number.
+We now return to beta representations, giving a little more background before stating the results of this paper.
+A special role is given to the beta expansion of $u=1$ for $J=1$ which is denoted $d_\beta(1)$, written $d_1d_2\ldots$ and may be finite (omitting trailing zeros) or infinite.
+Note that the choice $J=1$ excludes the trivial expansion given only by $d_0=1$.
+A number $\beta$ for which $d_\beta(1)$ is eventually periodic is called a Parry number, and if it is finite it is called a simple Parry number~\cite{Parry60,AMPF06}.
+For example, $d_\beta(1)=\beta$ if $\beta\in\mathbb{Z}_{\geq 2}$.
+Also $d_{\mu_2}(1)=11$ where $\mu_2=(1+\sqrt{5})/2$ is the golden ratio, satisfying $1=\mu_2^{-1}+\mu_2^{-2}$.
 Refer to Table~1 for $d_\beta(1)$ of irrational numbers appearing in this paper.

-Note that $(10)^\infty$ also a valid beta expansion of 1 for $\beta=\phi$; similar examples exist for other simple Parry numbers.
-Some authors define the beta expansion of unity slightly differently so as to give this result.
-Below, we will consider the set $MB$ of $\beta$ such that $d_\beta(1)$ is monotonic for the above definition, so that for example $\phi\in MB$.